 Sardinia and Rome still have a place in our hearts to this very day, as we operate successful Jet2.com flights to both these idyllic Italian destinations.
 It fits that as we’re continually making great history, we should have a route to the ‘Eternal City’ of Rome!

 This was the year we caught the bus – no, we didn’t have a drastic change in fortunes; it’s simply that we bought our first Airbus!

 Dart Group PLC purchases the Airbus A300-B4, a 257 passenger aircraft.
-Launched in 1972, the A300 was the world’s first twin-engine widebody jet airliner.
+Launched in 1972, the A300 was the world’s first twin-engine wide body jet airliner.
 The aircraft proved to be particularly efficient, saving as much as 30% fuel compared to other aircraft in its class.
-You’ll see in our pictures of the aircraft that it has a huge capacity – 350 cubic metres in fact.
-We felt that the aircraft was really worth shouting about, as shown in our ‘First off the ground’ ad.
+The aircraft has a huge capacity – 350 cubic metres in fact – and we felt that the aircraft was really worth shouting about, as shown in our ‘First off the ground’ ad.

 The huge size of the A300-B4 makes it an incredible freighter, with the ability to carry 45 tonnes in a single payload.
 Channel Express notes how great it is from the very beginning, so we become the launch customer for Airbus A300 freighter conversion programme by BAE Systems Aviation Services at Filton, Bristol.
 Once the conversion is completed, we give a mighty new moniker to the aircraft: the ‘Eurofreighter.’

 Such is the expansive success of the first A300-B4 conversion; we develop quite a taste for these exciting new Eurofreighters.
 Dart Group PLC buys further Airbus A300-B4 aircraft for conversion, all within this very year.